On the Identifiability of Causal Graphs with the Invariance Principle: Theory

 where $D^2$ denotes the differential operator that returns the Hessian matrix.
 Similarly, we define $\widehat \Omega_1, \widehat \Omega_2$ by replacing $\theta$ with $\hat \theta$.
 The introduction of $\Omega_l, \widehat \Omega_l$, $l=1,2$, is instrumental for the next result. \begin{restatable}{lemma}{HessianDiff} Let $\x = \f(\s) = \widehat \f(\hat \s)$, where $\s = \mu_{\bfS}$.
 Let Assumptions \ref{ass:bijective_diffble},\ref{ass:rescaling_envs} and \ref{ass:gaussianity} satisfied.
 Then:

-\end{restatable} The proof is derived by direct computation and can be found in \cref{app:hess_lemma_proof}.
-We can intuitively illustrate how the identifiability of the Jacobian's support follows.
+\end{restatable} The proof is derived by direct computation and can be found in \cref{app:hess_lemma_proof}. {We point to Lemma 7 in \citet{varici2025score} for related results that analyze the difference of first-order derivatives of the log-likelihood, in the context of causal representation learning with soft interventions}.

+We can intuitively illustrate how the identifiability of the Jacobian's support follows {from our \cref{lem:hess_diff}}.
 A first remark is that the $\Omega_l, \widehat \Omega_l$ matrices are diagonal.
 That is because, for a vector of mutually independent random variables, the Hessian of the log-density is diagonal (see \cref{app:diagonal_hess} for details about it).
 Second, by the chain rule, \cref{eq:hess1,eq:hess2} imply $J_{\h}(\s)^T \widehat \Omega_l J_{\h}(\s) = \Omega_l$ for $l=1,2$, from which

 This means that $J_{\h}(\s)$ maps one diagonal matrix to another: if the eigenvalues of $\widehat \Omega_1^{-1}\widehat \Omega_2$ are distinct, that is enough to force $J_{\h}(\s)$ to a scaled permutation, which is exactly our goal.
 This sketched argument is key to understanding how \cref{eq:hess1,eq:hess2} provide enough constraints to identify the support of $J_{\f^{-1}}$.
 Clearly, this discussion implicitly requires that $\Omega_l$ and $\widehat \Omega_l$ are full rank.
-This can be achieved under the following conditions over the rescaling matrices $L_i=\mathrm{diag}(\lambda_1^i,\dots,\lambda_d^i)$ that define the multiple environments.
+This can be achieved under the following conditions over the rescaling matrices $L_e=\mathrm{diag}(\lambda_1^e,\dots,\lambda_d^e)$ that define the multiple environments.

 \begin{assumption}[Sufficient variability] For each $j \in [d]$: